tonyyzhu/OrinProjectStudyGroup/Wk6/Codecademy_JavaScript_Notes.md

         /* var myObj = {type: 'fancy', dispositon: 'sunny'}; var emptyObj = {}; */
     + object constructor method:
         /* vary myObj = new Object(); */
     + Also customizing constructor method later on.
+Well, it is actually 'Class' in OOP method.
+'Class' is just another type, as object, array, ...
     + Use one of two ways to add keys, after the object created:
         /* myObj["name"] = 'Charlie'; or: myObj.name = 'Charlie'; */
     + The value of a property can be assigned to a global variable or local variable: